Twenty-four hours. 1,440 minutes. 86,400 seconds. However we measure it, there is only so much time in every day.

 Identify low-value tasks

-One of the reasons we fail to focus on the value-added is that it can be quite hard to identify exactly what those low-value tasks are.
+One of the reasons we fail to focus on the value-added tasks is that it can be quite hard to identify exactly what those low-value ones are.
 Birkinshaw and Cohen’s self-assessment gives us a structure to help us recognise and acknowledge those low-value tasks as a precursor to moving away from them.

-Decide whether to drop, delegate or re-design
+Decide whether to drop, delegate or redesign

 Once we’ve identified those low-value tasks, we can sort them into three categories: